About the program

 About the host

-Fred also appears at classical music festivals and events around the country, from annual appearances at the Aspen Music Festival and School, to special events at the Virginia Arts Festival, Marlboro Music, the Spoleto Festival USA, Summerfest La Jolla, the Round Top Festival-Institute, and many more.
+Fred also appears at classical music festivals and events around the country, from PT's annual residency at the Aspen Music Festival and School, to special events at the Savannah Music festival, Marlboro Music, the Spoleto Festival USA, Summerfest La Jolla and many more.

-In addition to being a premiere classical host, Fred hosted NPR's innovative "Creators @ Carnegie," a program of wide-ranging performers in concert at Carnegie Hall, including Brian Wilson, David Byrne, Randy Newman, Dawn Upshaw, Youssou N'Dour, Caetano Veloso, Emmylou Harris, and others.
+Beyond the world of classical music, Fred hosted NPR's innovative "Creators@Carnegie," a program of wide-ranging performers in concert, including Brian Wilson, David Byrne, Dawn Upshaw, Youssou N'Dour, Caetano Veloso, Emmylou Harris and others.
 Before going to NPR, Fred was Music Director and Director of Cultural Programming at WNYC in New York, host of a live daily performance and interview program on WNYC, and for 10 years, a host at Oregon Public Broadcasting.

-For several years, Fred's pre-concert talks were a popular feature for the Washington Performing Arts Society, in Washington DC.
-He has also given concert talks for Lincoln Center, the Aspen Festival, Summerfest La Jolla, and many other venues across the country.
+For several years, Fred's pre-concert talks were a popular feature for the Washington Performing Arts Society, in Washington D.C., and for the Baltimore Symphony.
+He has given concert talks for Lincoln Center, the Aspen Festival, Summerfest La Jolla and many other venues across the country.

-In recent years, Fred has hosted a series of unique live national concert broadcasts, including the Los Angeles Philharmonic's opening concerts from Walt Disney Hall, Gustavo Dudamel's debut with the LA Philharmonic, season-opening concerts at Carnegie Hall, the Berlin Philharmonic live at Carnegie Hall, the New York Philharmonic's world premiere of John Adams's "On the Transmigration of Souls," the Last Night of the Proms from the Royal Albert Hall in London, New Year's concerts by the New York Philharmonic, Seiji Ozawa's final concert with the Boston Symphony at Tanglewood, James Levine's debut as Music Director of the Boston Symphony, and the ground-breaking "Spring for Music" concerts from Carnegie Hall.
+In recent years, Fred has hosted a series of unique live national concert broadcasts, including the Los Angeles Philharmonic from Walt Disney Hall, the Last Night of the Proms from the Royal Albert Hall in London, New Year's concerts by the New York Philharmonic, the Boston Symphony at their summer home of Tanglewood, the ground-breaking "Spring for Music" concerts from Carnegie Hall, and the "Americana" series for the BBC National Orchestra of Wales from Hoddinott Hall in Cardiff.

-While growing up in Portland, Oregon, Fred studied classical piano.
-He also dabbles in guitar, percussion, and bagpipes.
+While growing up in Portland, Ore., Fred studied classical piano.
+He also dabbles in guitar, percussion and bagpipes.
 His percussion band opened for the Grateful Dead at the Oakland Coliseum.
-He has narrated works at the Aspen Festival, with the Virginia Symphony, with the U.S. Marine Band, and at the Round Top Festival-Institute.
+He has narrated works at the Aspen Festival, with the Virginia Symphony, with the U.S. Marine Band and at the Round Top Festival-Institute.
 His rare musical performances in public include percussion with guitarist Sharon Isbin, and piano four-hands duets with Andre-Michel Schub.
 He appears as an actor in a video commissioned for the Partita for Solo Violin by Philip Glass.

-Fred loves baseball (throws right, bats left) and is an avid hiker, climber, skier, cyclist, runner, and a licensed private pilot.
+Fred loves baseball (throws right, bats left) and soccer (he's a fan of North London's Tottenham Hotspur), and is an avid hiker, climber, skier, cyclist, and a licensed private pilot and certified scuba diver.